AtharvaKirkole/kings-lab/README.md

 // LATEST ADDED: URL CAN BE COPIED WITH THE FILTERS!

-**NOTE**: Codex was used for styling (.css), color/theme configuration files, and compiling package-lock.json and help with documentation.
+**NOTE**: Codex and prior Sports Analytics Club(Michighan State University) ideas were used for styling (.css), color/theme configuration files, and compiling files like package-lock.json and help with documentation.
 All application logic, architecture, and core functionality were implemented independently.
 I did not see any project guidelines prohibiting the use of AI assistance for these auxiliary tasks so was executed so.
 If such usage is not permitted, I can regenerate or recompile these files without AI styles CSS.